collective/jquery.recurrenceinput.js/README.rst

 High priority:

+* Tests.
 * Should load rule from box when opening.
-* Cancel should close without modifying
+* Cancel should close without modifying.
 * Unchecking should empty textarea.
 * All [INPUTx] should be fixed.
 * Parsing/Generating should include all fields.